Johnny Beazley

 In a six-season career, Beazley posted a 31–12 record with 147 strikeouts and a 3.01 ERA in 76 games, including three shutouts and 21 complete games in 374 innings pitched.

 After leaving baseball, Beazley worked as a beer distributor.
-He died of cancer in Nashville at age 71.
+Beazley died at his home in Nashville, Tennessee on the morning of April 21, 1990 after a prolonged battle with cancer.